 Digital and the new National portfolio

-As set out in Achieving great art for everyone, we want to support artists and arts organisations across the artforms to present and promote the arts in new and inspiring ways.
+As set out in Great art and culture for everyone, we want to support artists and arts organisations across the artforms to present and promote the arts in new and inspiring ways.

 Digital technologies enable artists to connect with audiences in new ways, bringing them into a closer relationship with the arts and creating new ways for them to take part.
 They also support the development of new business models, new networks and new forms of creativity.